 Try to arrive a week or two prior to starting work.

 Adjusting to the time difference can take awhile.
 I arrived on a Monday morning.
 While I didn’t go to sleep until 9 pm that night, my body rebelled against every moment I was awake.
 Because I was excited to arrive, I had difficulty sleeping on the flight over.
 When I was in the United States, I rarely slept more than six hours a night, but for my first month in Australia, I slept 12-14 hours a day.

 Availability of Transportation

 Finding housing near public transportation is necessary.
 While you can drive on your American Driver’s license, actually jumping into a car and driving on the “wrong” side of the road can be rather stressful.
 There is traffic to contend with and the public transportation system in Australia is amazing.
-In my suburb of Sydney, I can go to 8 different bus stops within 600 metres of my apartment.
-The ferry wharf is a 10 minute walk.
+In my suburb of Sydney, I can go to 8 different bus stops within 600 meters from my apartment.
+The ferry wharf is a 10-minute walk.
 The buses will take me to the central train stations in approximately 15 minutes.
 I can take a train anywhere in the city.

 Each has restrictions such as speed limits and alcohol consumption.
 If you have a P1 license, you may not consume alcohol for 24 hours prior to driving and your top speed is 90 km/hour.